gandalfsaxe/pandoc-academic/README.md

 The `demos` folder contains self-containing example documents that each showcase a certain feature one may wish to use in academic writing.

+The pandoc commands to run on the various .md files are commented out in the YAML header.

 ## Installation

 ### macOS